Lips Are Movin: Composition and lyrics

 "Lips Are Movin" is 3:01 in length.
 Kadish produced, engineered, and mixed the song at the Carriage House studio in Nolensville, Tennessee.
 He plays the acoustic bass, baritone saxophone, drums, guitar, and piano, and David Baron plays the organ.
 The track was mastered by Dave Kutch at the Mastering Palace in New York.

-Trainor told The Tennessean that the musical composition of "Lips Are Movin" and "All About That Bass" follows the same formula, which Slant Magazine's Alexa Camp described as "doo-wop throwback, girl-group harmonies and bubblegum pop hooks".
+Trainor told The Tennessean that the musical composition of "Lips Are Movin" and "All About That Bass" follows the same formula, which Slant Magazine's Alexa Camp described as "doo-wop throwback, girl-group harmonies, bubblegum pop hooks".
 "Lips Are Movin" is a retro-tinged doo-wop and pop song, with production that makes use of handclaps, and a post-chorus chant reminiscent of the latter.
 The lyrics, too, reference it with the line, "I gave you bass/You gave me sweet talk."
 Trainor assumes a Southern-inflected patois while singing over the song's saxophone bleats.
 AllMusic's Stephen Thomas Erlewine described it as Motown bounce.

 Kadish stated that the lyrics of "Lips Are Movin" were inspired by Trainor's frustrations with her record label.
 However, reviewers, including The Tennessean's Dave Paulson and MTV News' Christina Garibaldi, deemed it a track about leaving a significant other after being cheated on, an interpretation Kadish is open to.

 Release

 MTV News reported the song "Title" (2014) would be released as Trainor's second single, in September 2014.
 Kadish went to New York to meet with Reid and voiced his regret about not having "Lips Are Movin" ready in time for the release of Trainor's debut extended play Title that month, and its potential release as the follow-up single.
-Reid announced at the meeting that he was going with it as the second single and scrapping "Title", and was quoted by Kadish as saying, "I think this song will do better."
+Reid announced during the meeting that he was going with it as the second single and scrapping "Title", and was quoted by Kadish as saying, "I think this song will do better."

 On October 14, 2014, "Lips Are Movin" was briefly available to stream on mobile application Shazam, and premiered along with its artwork on MTV News the following day.
 Epic Records released the song to contemporary hit radio in the United States on October 21, and for digital download in various countries.
 British radio station BBC Radio 1 added it to rotation on December 26, 2014, and the record label sent it to radio stations in Italy on January 16, 2015.
 In the UK, "Lips Are Movin" was made available to those who pre-ordered Title, with its digital release as a single being held back until January 18.
 Sony Music released a CD single exclusively for sale by United States retailer Best Buy on December 30, 2014, and in Germany on February 13, 2015.